alexgutscher26/UnifiedHQ-Team-Activity-Dashboard/README.md

 One dashboard to see everything your team did today.
-Connect Notion, Slack, and GitHub — get a unified feed and daily AI summary.
+Connect Slack, and GitHub — get a unified feed and daily AI summary.